-The complaints process
+The complaints process for licensees

-This page outlines the REA's complaints process.
+This page outlines REA's complaint process.

 Resolving concerns before they become complaints

-If we receive a call from a person who is concerned about your conduct, we’ll encourage the caller to contact you or your manager first to discuss their concerns.
+If we receive a call from a person who is concerned about your conduct, we’ll encourage the caller to contact you or your manager to discuss their concerns.

 Receiving a formal complaint

-When the REA receives a complaint, we first call the person who made the complaint (the complainant) to confirm we’ve understood what the complaint is about.
+When REA receives a complaint, we call the person who made the complaint (the complainant) to confirm we’ve understood what the complaint is about.
 We’ll also give them information about what behaviour they can reasonably expect from licensees.

 The initial complaint assessment

-- better managed by another agency
+- whether the complaint would be better managed by another agency.

+If the Registrar decides that REA is not able to look into the complaint, both you and the complainant will receive a written decision from the Registrar explaining why.
 REA will refer the complaint to another agency if the Registrar considers that the complaint would be better managed by that agency.
 For example, a complaint made by a tenant about a property manager not lodging a bond might be referred to Tenancy Services.

 Hearing your perspective

-If the conduct alleged in the complaint sounds like a less serious breach of the rules, the facilitator will ask you and the complainant if you’d like to engage in an early resolution process.
-The early resolution process is voluntary, and you can ask the facilitator to refer the complaint to a CAC instead.
+A facilitator may ask you and the complainant if you’d like to engage in an early resolution process.
+The early resolution process is voluntary.
+You can ask the facilitator to refer the complaint to a CAC if you prefer.